-- 1. In these Regulations, the following expressions shall have the meanings hereby assigned to them: - - "Teaching, Learning and Assessment Committee" means the "Teaching, Learning and Assessment Committee or the standing Committee to which it may delegate the responsibility"; - "Dean of Faculty" means the "Dean of the relevant Faculty or such other Faculty Officer to whom the responsibility has been delegated"; - "Head of School" for the" Head of School or director of research institute or such other member of school or institute to whom the responsibility has been delegated". - "M.Litt." means "Master of Letters" - "M.Sc." means "Master of Science" - "M.Phil." means "Master of Philosophy" - "M.Res." means "Master of Research" - "Taught degree Programme" for "programme of study for the award of Postgraduate Certificate, Postgraduate Diploma, M.Litt., M.Sc., M.Phil." - 2.
-All programmes leading to Postgraduate certificates, diplomas of Masters Degrees must accord with the SCQF framework.
+1. In these Regulations, the following expressions shall have the meanings hereby assigned to them: -

+"Teaching, Learning and Assessment Committee" means the "Teaching, Learning and Assessment Committee or the standing Committee to which it may delegate the responsibility";

+"Dean of Faculty" means the "Dean of the relevant Faculty or such other Faculty Officer to whom the responsibility has been delegated";

+"Head of School" for the" Head of School or director of research institute or such other member of school or institute to whom the responsibility has been delegated".

+"M.Litt." means"Master of Letters"

+"M.Sc." means "Master of Science"

+"M.Phil." means "Master of Philosophy"

+"M.Res." means "Master of Research"

+"Taught degree Programme" for "programme of study for the award of Postgraduate Certificate, Postgraduate Diploma, M.Litt., M.Sc., M.Phil."

+2. All programmes leading to Postgraduate certificates, diplomas of Masters Degrees must accord with the SCOF framework.

-II Postgraduate Certificates, Diplomas and Postgraduate Degrees with a Taught Element
+II Postgraduate Certificates, Diplomas and Postgraduate Degrees with a Taught Element shall be awarded the Graduate Certificate or Postgraduate Certificate as appropriate to their level of study.

-- 1. A candidate who has, over a period of not more than one semester for a full-time student, and two semesters for a part-time student:- - A. gained at least 60 credits in an approved Programme; and - B. satisfied the Committee of Examiners for that Programme; and - c. satisfied the fee requirement, - shall be awarded the Graduate Certificate or Postgraduate Certificate as appropriate to their level of study - 2.
-A candidate who has, over a period of not more than one year for a full-time student, and two years for a part-time student:- - A. gained at least 120 credits in an approved Programme; and - B. satisfied the Committee of Examiners for that Programme; and - C. satisfied the fee requirements, - shall be awarded the Graduate Diploma or Postgraduate Diploma as appropriate to their level of study - 3.
-A candidate who has, over a period of not more than two semesters for a full-time student, or the part-time equivalent:- - A. gained at least 120 credits, of which 90 credits must be at 5000 level or above, in an approved Programme; and - B. satisfied the Committee of Examiners for that Programme; and - C. satisfied the fee requirements, - shall be awarded the Postgraduate Diploma - 4.
-Unless otherwise stated in an agreement with another institution, a candidate who has:- - A. gained at least 180 credits in an approved Programme over a period of not more than one year for a full-time student and two years for a part-time student, submitted a dissertation or equivalent, and satisfied the Committee of Examiners in the assessments for that Programme and in the dissertation; and - B. satisfied the fee requirements, shall be awarded the degree of M.Litt. or M.Sc. or M.Res., as appropriate.
+- 1. A candidate who has, over a period of not more than one semester for a full-time student, and two semesters for a part-time student:- - A. gained at least 60 credits in an approved Programme; and - B. satisfied the Committee of Examiners for that Programme; and - C. satisfied the fee requirement, shall be awarded the Graduate Diploma or Postgraduate Diploma as appropriate to their level of study.

+- 2. A candidate who has, over a period of not more than one year for a full-time student, and two years for a part-time student:- - A. gained at least 120 credits in an approved Programme; and - B. satisfied the Committee of Examiners for that Programme; and - C. satisfied the fee requirements, shall be awarded the Postgraduate Diploma

+- 3. A candidate who has, over a period of not more than two semesters for a full-time student, or the part-time equivalent:- - gained at least 120 credits, of which 90 credits must be at 5000 level or above, in an approved Programme; and - B. satisfied the Committee of Examiners for that Programme; and - C. satisfied the fee requirements,

+- 4. Unless otherwise stated in an agreement with another institution, a candidate who has:- - A. gained at least 180 credits in an approved Programme over a period of not more than one year for a full-time student and two years for a part-time student, submitted a dissertation or equivalent, and satisfied the Committee of Examiners in the assessments for that Programme and in the dissertation; and - B. satisfied the fee requirements shall be awarded the degree of M.Litt. or M.Sc. or M.Res., as appropriate. - 5.
+A candidate who has:- - A. gained at least 120 credits in an approved Programme over a period of not more than one year for a full-time student and two years for a part-time student and satisfied the Committee of Examiners in the assessment for the Programme; and shall, if the thesis is approved, be awarded the degree of M.Phil.